nrvcf/nrvcf.github.io/resources/articles/_posts/2012-01-06-when_do_we_observe_the_lords_supper.md

 ---
-title: When Do We Observe the Lord's Suppoer
+title: When Do We Observe the Lord's Supper
 layout: resources
 ---